 How Healthcare Organizations Can Boost Digital Discoverability

 When health systems are struggling with low volume, leaders are often quick to suggest ad campaigns.
 But when your website doesn’t serve as a welcoming digital front door for patients, any budget spent on digital ads, local commercials, billboards, and other forms of advertising is largely wasted.
-In situations like this, the source of the problem isn’t a lack of awareness, but rather poor digital discoverability.
-And as anyone working in healthcare knows, the right treatment for the wrong diagnosis isn’t going to help.
+In situations like this, the source of the problem isn’t a lack of awareness.
+Rather, it’s poor digital discoverability.
+And as healthcare professionals know, the right treatment for the wrong diagnosis won’t help.

-The fact is, even conservative industries like banking and real estate now offer seamless digital experiences for their customers — yet healthcare still largely lags behind.
-That hasn’t stopped patients from expecting the same ease and convenience when choosing a healthcare provider that they experience while shopping online, however.
-And if your health system isn’t able to offer that experience, patients won’t hesitate to choose one that does.
+Even conservative industries like banking and real estate now offer seamless digital experiences for their customers.
+And yet, healthcare still largely lags behind.
+That hasn’t changed patients expectations, however.
+They want to choose a healthcare provider with the same ease and convenience that they shop online.
+And if your health system can’t offer that experience, patients won’t hesitate to choose one that does.

 But what exactly can you do to get your website up to snuff?
 Here are a few of our top tips.